-An hour into the open ocean from New Providence, a large yellow shark buoy serves as a meeting point for pelagic species, especially silky sharks.
+Just an hour into the open ocean from New Providence, silky sharks come together at a large yellow shark buoy to dine on reef fish.

 From 20,000 Leagues Under the Sea to James Bond, Nassau has long been known as “The Underwater Hollywood.”
 See these famous sites for yourself!

 So named because of its position below the surface, Lost Blue Hole begins at 45 feet (14m) below the surface and is 100 feet (30m) in diameter.

 The Bahamas enjoys a hot and sunny climate year-round, although June to October is considered the rainy season.
 It usually rains once a day, every day but only for short periods of time.

 June to October is also considered hurricane season.
 If you are planning a trip to the Bahamas during these months, consider taking out travelers insurance on the off chance a hurricane forms during your vacation.

 Air temperatures during the summer months range from 75-91°F (24-33°C) while water temperatures are approximately 88°F (31°C).

 If you enjoy getting the best deals and diving at uncrowded dive sites, book your trip from June to October.
 This is low season on New Providence.
 Besides the sometimes stormy weather and the number of sharks present, diving in the Bahamas changes little from month to month.